top of page

 -

-Use post its on the laptop, a flipchart behind the laptop or a big screen as a mind aid if required but remember not to stare at it too much.
+Use post-it notes on the laptop, a flipchart behind the laptop or a big screen as a mind aid if required but remember not to stare at it too much.

 -